ComputerMentorsGroup/MTA-HTML5/lesson 2/README.md

         * If the video autoplays when the page is loaded, then PRELOAD is not needed.
         * `<video preload="none">`
 * `<h1 class="mainHeading"></h1>`
     * CLASSES may be assigned to any HTML tag.
 Classes give elements a name, which makes it easy to style the document.
+The above header tag has been named 'mainHeading.'
 * `<style ="color: green;">`
     * **Inline Styling** is not recommended, but occasionally used, and is great for learning the beginnings of **CSS (Cascading Style Sheets)**.
 Pay close attention to the syntax.